roofrack/dotfiles/bin/tmux-sessions/Readme.md

 # Usage

-- Just run the executable `tmsetUpNewSession.sh` in the terminal
+- Just run the executable `tmsetupNewSession.sh` in the terminal

-- use consistent and unique session names such as tm_PLAY.sh or tm_PLAY_lua.sh
- (the session name comes from what ever text is between '_\' and '.sh')
+- Enter a file (can use tab completion) in your project to edit or just for a REPL (the session name and session_file_name are derived from this filename you just entered)

-- run `tmdeleteSessionNames.sh` to terminate all tmux sessions and give the option to delete the set up session files
+- run `tmdeleteSessionNames.sh` to terminate all tmux sessions and give the option to delete the saved set up session files

 - I use VTR vim-tmux-runner to run code which seems to works well